kunledev/kunledev/README.md

 - 👋 Hi, I’m @kunledev
-- 👀 I’m interested in enabling Big Data Architecture and Engineering.
+- 👀 I’m interested in enabling Big Data and Artificial Intelligence.
 - 🌱 I’m currently learning more about Security on data pipelines.
-- 💞️ I’m looking to collaborate on Data Engineering.
+- 💞️ I’m looking to collaborate on Data Engineering and Artificial Intelligence.
 - 📫 How to reach me: virtual :tea: via LinkedIn https://www.linkedin.com/in/adekunle-umar/